-Additionally, in physical stores, consumers often base their decision of whether to enter the checkout queue and make a desired purchase on the time needed to reach the point of sale counter.
-If the line is too long or the checkout process too slow—and even if it seems that way, but really isn’t—many customers will walk out the door without buying anything.
+Additionally, in physical stores, consumers often base their decision on whether to enter the checkout queue and make a desired purchase in the time needed to reach the point of sale counter.
+If the line is too long or the checkout process too slow and even if it seems that way, but really isn’t many customers will walk out the door without buying anything.
 This sometimes holds true no matter how much consumers want or need the item(s) in their shopping cart or basket.
 Offering a mobile payment alternative that will speed customers through checkout and allows payment to occur without pulling out a credit card or fumbling for cash removes such an obstacle and leads to a positive buying decision.

 SMS-Based Payment Technology